Michigan Tech to Honor Alumni, New Grads at Midyear Commencement Dec. 15

 Her father, Professor Chris Passerello, is on the faculty of Michigan Tech's mechanical engineering-engineering mechanics department.
 She continues her involvement with the University as a member of the Council of Alumnae.

-Also at commencement, Anderson will receive the Board of Control Silver Medal.
+Also at commencement, Anderson will receive the Board of Trustees Silver Medal.
 He graduated from the University in 1943 with a bachelor’s degree in electrical engineering and soon went to work on the Manhattan Project in Oak Ridge, Tenn.
 After the Second World War, he returned to Michigan Tech to earn a master's degree and in 1954 came back to begin a long and productive career in the electrical engineering department and with the School of Technology, retiring in 1988.

 Anderson earned a Distinguished Teaching Award in 1957, was assistant head of the electrical engineering department for 14 years, and served as its acting head three different times.
 In 1984 he became director of the School of Technology.